sagemath/sagewiki_to_gh-2022-10-10/days88.md

 === Wednesday Brainstorming for 2017-18 Coding Sprints (with contact or interested people listed) ===

-Please add your name to the list below to the projects you are interested in or add your own project idea
+Please add your name in the list below to the projects you are interested in or add your own project idea

 * Improving review process (possibly two meetings: 1) discussion and prototypes; 2) finishing the build) (David R.)